 The best way to blog as a mom is to build a reliable, efficient system.
-Create a system that relies on organic, natural growth so that you don’t have to sacrifice time with your family to blog.
-An efficient system will also prevent burnout, especially while you’re busy sleep training, too.
+Create a system that relies on organic, natural growth so you don’t have to sacrifice time with your family to blog.
+An efficient system will also prevent burnout, especially while you’re busy with sleep training, too.

 So where should you host your blog?
 There are a lot of great options out there.

-Once you’ve got your homestead plot of blogging space via your host, it’s time to install WordPress and pick a theme.
+Once you’ve got your website plot of blogging space via your host, it’s time to install WordPress and pick a theme.
 The theme is like the foundation and walls of your house built on your homestead.